The algebro-geometric aspect of the iterated limit of a quaternary of means of four terms

 In 2009, T. Kato and K. Matsumoto established the following result in \cite{KM09}.
 Define four sequences \(\{a_n\}\), \(\{b_n\}\), \(\{c_n\}\), \(\{d_n\}\) with initial terms \((a_0,b_0,c_0,d_0)=(a,b,c,d)\) \((0 < d \leq c \leq b \leq a)\) by the recurrence relations

-Then the four sequences converge to a common limit \(M_{\mathrm{Mat}}(a,b,c,d)\), and we have
+Then the four sequences converge to a common limit \(M_{\mathrm{KM}}(a,b,c,d)\), and we have

-where \(F_D(\alpha,\beta_1,\beta_2.\beta_3,\gamma;z_1,z_2,z_3)\) is the Lauricella hypergeometric series of type \(D\) in three variables defined in \eqref{eq:HGS-FD}.
+where \(F_D(\alpha,\beta_1,\beta_2,\beta_3,\gamma;z_1,z_2,z_3)\) is the Lauricella hypergeometric series of type \(D\) in three variables defined in \eqref{eq:HGS-FD}.
 In the special case \(b=c=d\), it reduces to the Borwein AGM; thus it can be regarded as an extension of the Borwein AGM.
 Their proof of the equality \eqref{eq:Matsumoto AGM} is based on the multidimensional version of \cite[Theorem 8.3(Invariance Principle)]{Bor98}.
 They showed that the right-hand side of \eqref{eq:Matsumoto AGM} satisfies an invariance property with respect to the recurrence relations by the hypergeometric system of differential equations for \(F_D(\frac{1}{4},\frac{1}{4},\frac{1}{4},\frac{1}{4},1;z_1,z_2,z_3)\).
-In this paper, according to \cite{KS07}, we study the formula \eqref{eq:Matsumoto AGM} algebro-geometrically through the period map for the family of algebraic curves